-Our three national Centres for Excellence in Special Educational Needs and Disabilities (SEND) offer expert support for leaders, managers and practitioners who wish to put learners with SEND at the center of their organisation.
+Our three national Centres for Excellence in Special Educational Needs and Disabilities (SEND) offer expert support for leaders, managers and practitioners who wish to put learners with SEND at the centre of their organisation.

 Further support and free toolkits can be also accessed on Foundation Online Learning, including a self-assessment tool for practitioners and organisations, guidance regarding best practices for supporting dyslexic learners and The Right Place toolkit developed in partnership with Royal Mencap Society to help learners secure the most meaningful work placements.
+So that you can support your learners to achieve their career aspirations you should check out IAG Skills which brings together into one place the information that career practitioners need to offer support to learners with SEND.
+The Sources of Support toolkit provides further information on helping SEND learners achieve their aspirations, including information on access to work, traineeships, supported internships, etc.

 If you have any questions or there is something you would like us to offer, please contact Teresa Carroll.